joshmaglione/BRational/md_files/docs/brat-methods.md

 (1 + 2*T)/(1 - T)^2
 ```

-Note that some substitutions yield rational functions that do not satisfy the [main assumption](brat.md#brat), so the output will not be a `brat`.
+Note that some substitutions may yield rational functions that do not satisfy the [main assumption](brat.md#brat), so the output will not be a `brat`.
 ```python
 sage: C.subs({T: T - 1})
 (Y^2*T + Y^2 + 3*Y*T + 2*T - 1)/(T^2 - 4*T + 4)
 ```

+&ensp;

 ## .variables